 The Hong Kong Trade Development Council (HKTDC) will stage its large-scale promotion, “Think Asia, Think Hong Kong” in Toronto, Canada, and Chicago, the United States in June 2015.
-What is “Think Asia, Think Hong Kong” all about and how does it benefit companies in Hong Kong and North America?
+What is “Think Asia, Think Hong Kong” all about?
+How does it benefit companies in Hong Kong and North America?
 Asia Law Portal spoke to Raymond Yip, Deputy Executive Director of the HKTDC to find out more.

 In a nutshell, “Think Asia, Think Hong Kong” (TATHK) is a mega promotion series organised by the Hong Kong Trade Development Council (HKTDC) to inform companies around the world about the competitive advantages of using Hong Kong’s service platform to tap into the mainland Chinese and other Asian markets.